CB Learning Center

 If it's your first time assembling a CB system, you'll want to refer to our checklist to make sure you're not missing any essential items!
 Also includes a list of optional, but popular CB accessories that will make your installation more convenient and/or functional.

 Dual CB antennas sure look impressive.
-But are they a good choice for your truck / vehicle?
+But are they a good choice for your truck or other vehicle?
 We cover everything you need to know.

 Everything you need to know about picking and using coax cable with your CB radio install.

 A number of commonly asked questions related to CB radios, antennas and mounting methods